-C++: SVD:::SVD(InputArray src, int flags=0)
+C++: SVD::SVD (InputArray src, int flags=0)

-src - Decomposed matrix.
+src - decomposed matrix.

-flags - Operation flags.
+flags - operation flags.

-- SVD::MODIFY\A Use the algorithm to modify the decomposed matrix.
-It can save space and speed up processing. - SVD::NO\UV Indicate that only a vector of singular values w is to be computed, while u and vt will be set to empty matrices. - SVD::FULL\UV When the matrix is not square, by default the algorithm produces u and vt matrices of sufficiently large size for the further A reconstruction.
-If, however, FULL\UV flag is specified, u and vt will be full-size square orthogonal matrices.
+- SVD::MODIFY_A use the algorithm to modify the decomposed matrix; it can save space and speed up processing. - SVD::NO_UV indicates that only a vector of singular values w is to be processed, while u and vt will be set to empty matrices. - SVD::FULL_UV when the matrix is not square, by default the algorithm produces u and vt matrices of sufficiently large size for the further A reconstruction; if, however, FULL_UV flag is specified, u and "vt" will be full-size square orthogonal matrices.